-We have been discussing functional foods and how the high potassium foods are functional foods.
-There are high potassium foods in all the major food categories, but there are also high potassium foods in these categories that have functional advantages beyond their potassium content.
+We have been discussing functional foods, and how high potassium foods are functional foods.
+High potassium foods are in all the major food categories.
+But some high potassium foods in these categories also may have functional advantages beyond their potassium content.
 Some fish and sea food have functional effects beyond their high potassium content because of their high eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) levels.

 Watch Out For High Sodium Sea Food

 Not all seafood is high potassium food.
-Alaskan king crab is not a high potassium food, having an enormous content of sodium.
-Other seafood that has too much sodium includes shrimp and caviar.
+For example, Alaskan king crab is not a high potassium food.
+It has an enormous content of sodium and a horrible potassium sodium ratio.
+Similarly, other seafood that has too much sodium includes shrimp and caviar.
 High potassium fish and seafood are discussed here and here.
-There are tables on these posts showing the amount of potassium and the monounsaturated, polyunsaturated and saturated fat content of various high potassium fish and seafood.
+The tables on these posts show the amount of potassium and sodium content of various high potassium fish and seafood.

 Functional Effects Of Fatty Fish

 Fish and other seafood that contain large amounts of EPA and DHA have the functional effects of reducing cardiovascular disease (CVD).
-These fish are the fish that are fatty.
+Accordingly, these fish are the fish that are fatty.
 They are high in several omega 3 fatty acids, including EPA and DHA.

-The EPA and DHA are felt to lower CVD by reducing inflammation, reducing triglycerides and lowering LDL.
-This means less buildup of plaque in arteries, including the arteries in the heart.
-Less plaque results in fewer heart attacks.
+Many researchers feel that EPA and DHA lower CVD by reducing inflammation, reducing triglycerides, and lowering LDL.
+As a result, this means less buildup of plaque in arteries, including the arteries in the heart.
+And less plaque buildup results in fewer heart attacks.

-The fish that are high in these components are the ones felt to confer the advantage of CVD reduction.
+Fish that are high in these components are the ones researchers feel confer the advantage of CVD reduction.
 Among the fish with the highest EPA and DHA are salmon, lake trout, tuna, and herring.

-Fish oil high in EPA and DHA is also sold as a supplement.
-Since little ALA is converted in our bodies to EPA and DHA, it is best to get these two directly, either as a supplement or in fish.
-For those with no history of coronary heart disease, the American Heart Association has recommended eating fish twice a week.
+Stores sell fish oil high in EPA and DHA as a supplement.
+Since little ALA converts in our bodies to EPA and DHA, it is best to get these two directly, either as a supplement or in fish.
+For those with no history of coronary heart disease, the American Heart Association recommends eating fish twice a week.

 Concerns About Fish